Trifolium hybridum: Distribution and habitat

+Originating in mainland Europe, it has become established as an introduced plant in the British Isles and throughout the temperate regions of the world.
+It is native to southern Europe and southwestern Asia, especially in mountainous regions.

-Alsike clover is native to much of southern Europe and southwestern Asia, especially in mountainous regions.
-It is widely cultivated and used as a forage crop and for this purpose the subspecies T. h. hybridum is used and this has become naturalised further north in Europe and in other parts of the world.
+Because of its wide cultivation and use as forage, its subspecies T. h. hybridum is used and has become naturalised further north in Europe and in other parts of the world.
 Its natural habitat is fields, meadows, roadsides, banks and waste ground.
 When added to seed mixtures, it seldom persists once the sward has closed up.